Skip to content

 Leather is very durable, breathable and it can be easily cared for.
 Leather products age well and become softer and better fitting when worn.

-Makia is working with two tanneries and they are both certified by the Working Leather Group.
+Makia was working with two tanneries, and they were both certified by the Working Leather Group.
 Leather Working Group is a non-profit organisation responsible for the world’s leading environmental certification for the leather manufacturing industry.
+The upper leather in Makia shoes was from cow and lining from pig.
+All linings where the shoe is in contact with your skin are made from chrome-free and vegetable tanned leather.

 Makia leather usage: